T1A0R3S2H/SahYog/README.md

 ## Contributing 🤝

-We welcome contributions from the community!
-To contribute to SahaYog, please follow these steps:
+I welcome contributions from the community!
+To contribute to SahYog, please follow these steps:

 1. **Fork the Repository**:
     Click the "Fork" button at the top of the repository page to create your own copy of the repo. 🍴